vrikodar/P4ck3t/P4ck3t.md

  - In Network2 each device has a sperate collision domain which means there are 4 collision domains again we can check this by running a ping at same moment from two different devices at same time and we will see that the packets are sent one by one and no collision takes place

 # Speed Duplex and Speed Mimatch

+ - these mismatches occur when autonegotiation fails or when manual configurations are mismatched
+ - For example when one side is configured to use full duplex but the other side may be using half duplex
+ - pings might succeed in a duplex mismatch